Ennar1991/ZydDash/decoding_memory.md

 ...was unsuccessful.
 It looks like the memory for the total km's is write protected, which is good, but won't help me restore my original 1000 km record.

+changing an interesting looking parameter at address 0x02

+`01 17 00 02 00 01 00 02 00 01 02 55 55 0b e9` original 5555

+`01 17 00 02 00 01 00 02 00 01 02 22 22 6c 3f` test 2222

+...also didn't work.

+##reading beyond 0x9f

+It is indeed possible to read MUCH beyond 0x9f.
+I've upgraded the GUI tool to read quite far into the memory.

+Starting at 0x0116 are located the four text strings that appear in the firmware upgrade screen.
+They are stored in reverse byte order, with a length of 16 bytes (8 addresses) each.
+I found out because 0x20 corresponds to an ASCII space character, and there seemed to be quite a lot of them at once.
+They are indeed used as padding for the text strings.

+around the 0x01a0 mark there seems to be a repetitve data structure that repeats three times, suspiciously correlating to the three gears that can be selected.
+I haven't found any meaning in this data yet.

+Firmware seems to start around 0x04bf.